openprocurement/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/bidder-participation-url.http
    :code:

 See the `Bid.participationUrl` in the response.
-The similar, but different, url can be retrieved for the other participants:
+Similar, but different, URL can be retrieved for other participants:

 .. include:: tutorial/bidder2-participation-url.http
    :code: